Three Gluten-Free Lunches

 Makes about 1-1/2 cups, or 6 servings of 4 tablespoons each.

-These gluten-free recipes are designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like them, too.
+These gluten-free recipes are for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like them, too.
 These are some of my whole foods gluten-free recipes that are wheat-free, barley-free and rye-free, and they may be dairy-free, egg-free, nut-free and refined sugar-free, too.

 The Gluten-Free Homemaker’s Gluten-Free Wednesdays